 For our Saturday run, we may not always have access to lockers and showers at the track at Longford Park (particularly in winter), so we would advise you to turn up ready to run.
 However, at least one person will normally come by car, and we often use their boot to store things.

 As an LGBTQ+ running club, we want all our members to be able to access the mental and physical benefits of running, no matter what their sexuality or gender identity.

-The sports centres where our runs are based have changing rooms that are gendered and do not have private changing cubicles.
+The sports centres where our runs are based have changing rooms that are gendered male and female.
 We understand that this may not be ideal, but they do support trans and non-binary people using whichever changing rooms that they feel most comfortable with.

 How do I join?

 We recommend that you try a few of our Thursday or Saturday sessions before officially joining us to see if we’re the right club for you.
 For more information on how to join our running club in Manchester, head to our New Runners page.